 (6) Risk from the Utilization of Biogas as Main Fuel for Steam and Power Generation used in Ethanol Production: TAE uses biogas as main fuel for steam and power generation in ethanol production as one of the policies concerning cost reduction and improvement on ethanol production efficiency, instead of using fuel oil as before, which significantly reduces the fuel cost.
-Currently, TAE can produce enough biogas for steam and power generation, however, there are certain risks from the natural disaster occurrence, causing damage to the biogas ponds, rendering them dysfunctional and requiring substituted fuel (e.g. fuel oil, palm shell), increasing the cost of ethanol production.
-Recognizing such risks, TAE has strengthened the structure of the biogas ponds and conducts regular maintenance to ensure continuous and effective biogas generation.
+Currently, TAE can produce enough biogas for steam and power generation, however, there is certain risk from natural disaster, causing damage to the biogas ponds, rendering them dysfunctional and requiring substituted fuel (e.g. fuel oil, palm shell), increasing the cost of ethanol production.
+Recognizing such risk, TAE has strengthened the structure of the biogas ponds and conducts regular maintenance to ensure continuous and effective biogas generation.
 Moreover, insurance policies covering every type of risk from natural disaster are also in place.